-Snapshot

-249 keys

-Hotel ranking in Hawaii by U.S News and World Report SOFR + 4.95% KREST Interest Rate2
+Snapshot 249 keys #1 Hotel ranking in Hawaii by U.S News and World Report SOFR + 4.95% KREST Interest Rate 2 Senior mortga ge loan secu red by the Four Seasons Huala ai a highly-

-- Senior mortgage loan secured by the Four Seasons Hualalai, a highlyamenitized luxury resort and club located on the Big Island of Hawaii - The Four Seasons Hualalai is newly-renovated and has been rated a top hotel in Hawaii and top 5 hotel in the U.S. - Amenities include 37k SF of indoor & outdoor group space, six food & beverage outlets, eight swimming pools, a sports club and spa and two 18hole PGA golf courses - Sponsors and long-term owners of the property are two of the wealthiest families in the U.S.
+- Senior mortgage loan secured by the Four Seasons Hualalai, a highlyamenitized luxury resort and club located on the Big Island of Hawaii - The Four Seasons Hualalai is newly-renovated and has been rated a top hotel in Hawaii and top 5 hotel in the U.S. - Amenities include 37k SF of indoor & outdoor group space, six food & beverage outlets, eight swimming pools, a sports club and spa and two 18-hole PGA golf courses - Sponsors and long-term owners of the property are two of the wealthiest families in the U.S.